Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Results

 \subsection{Galaxies with continuous star formation}

-So far, we have considered galaxies in which star formation takes place instantaneously; all the $10^6 \Msun$ stars are born at once.
+So far, we have considered galaxies in which star formation takes place instantaneously; all the stars are born at once.
 In this case, the PMS contribution to the total SED disappears over a typically short PMS evolutionary time.

-In real galaxies, not all the stars are formed at the same time nor in the same region.
+In real galaxies, not all the stars are formed at the same time or in the same region.
 There must always be PMS stars in a galaxy as long as star formation continues in a star-forming region, or in many different regions that are physically separated.
-We examine a case with continuous star formation by assuming a constant rate of 10 $\Msun$ per year ($10^6 \Msun$ per 0.1 Myr).
+We examine a case with continuous star formation by assuming a constant rate of 10 $\Msun$ yr$^{-1}$ ($10^6 \Msun$ per 0.1 Myr).
 For simplicity, we consider non-accreting PMS stars in this section.
-We calculate the SED of a galaxy where $10^5\Msun$ stars are born every $10^4$ yr, i.e., the average star formation rate is $10\Msun$ per year.
+We calculate the SED of a galaxy where $10^5\Msun$ stars are born every $10^4$ yr, i.e., the average star formation rate is $10\Msun$ yr$^{-1}$.
 Figure 4 show the resulting SED.
 In this case, the infrared flux contribution from PMS stars is persistent.
-As long as the gas in the star-forming regions remain nearly primordial and contains only a small dust content, the newly born PMS stars can be visible.
-Metal-enrichment by supernovae may quickly ruin such conditions, but if star-formation in a galaxy is sustained in a rolling manner in many separate patches, primordial PMS stars may contribute to the infrared flux over a long time-scale of the galaxy formation and evolution.
+As long as the gas in the star-forming regions remains nearly primordial and contains only a small dust content, the newly born PMS stars can be visible.
+Metal enrichment by supernovae may quickly ruin such conditions, but if star formation in a galaxy is sustained in a rolling manner in many separate patches, primordial PMS stars may contribute to the infrared flux over a long time-scale of galaxy formation and evolution.